Motorola patents foldable smartphone with two rollable screens

 — xleaks7 (David Kowalski) (@xleaks7) January 25, 2024

-Now, this is a very weird device that seems to both fold and extend.
-In its smallest form, it’s a square device that unfolds into a book-style foldable like the Pixel Fold, or better compared with the Surface Duo, and then the display can extend out for even more screen real estate.
+This is a very weird device that seems to both fold and extend.

+In its smallest form, it’s a square smartphone that unfolds into a book-style foldable like the Pixel Fold, or better compared with the Surface Duo, and then the display can extend out for even more screen real estate.

-The Motorola Rizr ‘Dual’ concept — a possible name — could show up at MWC this February.
+The Motorola Rizr ‘Dual’ concept (this is just a possible name) could show up at Mobile World Congress (MWC) this February.

-Honestly, this is a crazy design, but I’m pretty down for it, and hopefully, this patent will come to fruition because it seems like a device that’d be fun to play with.
+This is a crazy design, but I’m pretty down for it, and hopefully, this patent will come to fruition because it seems like a fun smartphone design.

-Source: Websiterating
+Source: @XLeaks7 Via: Websiterating